 A crawl space hides behind panels of fake drawers in an upstairs bedroom that leads into a secret room.
 There, a message scratched into the wall dated 1888 seems to give directions to the next safe house along the path of the Underground Railroad.

 Some believe Brown built these features to aid in the escape of runaway slaves on their journey north to freedom in Ontario.
-Others contend that the Underground Railroad didn’t extend to the Octagon House, that slaves came to Wisconsin through places like the Milton House about 90 miles south of Fond du Lac, and then quickly departed from Racine, Kenosha, or Milwaukee.
+Others contend that the Underground Railroad didn’t extend as far north as Fond du Lac, that slaves came to Wisconsin through places like the Milton House about 90 miles south, and then quickly departed from Racine, Kenosha, or Milwaukee.

 Another rumor is that Brown built the house as a fort in which he could hide in the event of an attack by the Native Americans dwelling in the untamed lands on the other side of the river.

 During the Prohibition era, when the US government banned the production and sale of alcohol across the country, bootlegging was widespread in Fond du Lac.
 The city’s reputation earned it the nickname “Little Chicago” in reference to its enterprising neighbor to the south where gangsters like Bugs Moran and Al Capone ran massive operations in the trade of illicit booze.